GurmanPlayz/AH-Flip-Assist/README.md

 Once you have downloaded the zip file navigate to it in your directory.
 Open the folder by double clicking it. inside you should see another folder named `AH-Flip-Assist-main`.
 Drag this file out into whatever folder you want to keep this program in.

-> note you MUST move this file out of the original folder or it will not work.
+> note: you MUST move this file out of the original folder or it will not work.

+Now, in the new directory this program is in, you want to open the folder and copy the file path of the `index.js` file inside this folder.
+You can copy the path by shift right clicking the `index.js` file and clicking the "save as path" option.